Silver River Center for Chair Caning

 The nation's only chair caning museum and school in Asheville's River Arts District!

 WE ARE PROUD TO BE A SOUTHERN HIGHLAND CRAFT GUILD EDUCATION CENTER!

 Chairs are documents and caners are historians that preserve centuries of designs and techniques.
 I am a 4th generation chair caner on a mission to preserve a threatened craft.
 After working on chairs at home for 5 years and doing restorations in the River Arts District for 5 years, my husband and I have expanded our restoration business to include a school and museum.

 Silver River Center for Chair Caning, in CURVE Studios & Garden, is the nation's only chair caning school and museum.
 We have a permanent collection of chairs, rotating exhibits, a library, and activities for kids and adults.
-Daily demonstrations of a variety of seat weaving techniques happen 6 days a week.
-The museum is dog-friendly and FREE to the public.
+Watch aily demonstrations of a variety of seat weaving techniques.
+Restoration & class fees, tshirts, and stickers help keep the musuem FREE!

 A family tradition since 1890.

 My grandparents lived in an old school house on a hill outside of Charlottesville, Va.
 They worked on chairs to put food on the table for their four kids.

 Ida learned caning from her mother Gladys McInnes Allen.
 My aunt Linda really upheld the tradition & taught me cane, rush, & splint weaves at Chair Repair Boot Camp in 2005.
 When I returned to Charleston, I got my first job rushing & painting 30+ chairs for Kasper’s Diner & began working with local furniture companies.
 I worked on some amazing antiques, including a 1940’s FDR style wheelchair, & I also fixed the cane chairs in the 5 star Charleston Place Hotel’s Palmetto Café.